lokidoki102/tp/docs/DeveloperGuide.md

 #### Example Usage Scenario:

 **Step 1:** The user launches the application for the first time.
-EstateEase will be initialized with the initial address book state (consisting of both `Buyer` and `Seller` details).
+EstateEase will be initialized with the initial app state (consisting of both `Buyer` and `Seller` details).

-**Step 2:** The user executes the `matchBuyer Alice Lim` command to find and display `Seller` details with `House` that match the preferences of the buyer named "Alice Lim" in the EstateEase.
+**Step 2:** The user executes the `matchBuyer Alice Lim` command to find and display `Seller` details with `House` that match the preferences of the buyer named "Alice Lim" in EstateEase.

 **Note:** If the `matchBuyer` command is used without specifying the full name of a `Buyer`, it will return a message to the user indicating that the buyer does not exist.